Continuity of the spatial gradient of weak solutions to very singular parabolic equations involving the one-Laplacian: Introduction

-We conclude Section \ref{Subsect: Literature} by noting two main differences between this paper and the author's previous works \cite{T-scalar}, \cite{T-system}.
-First, to prove the strong $L^{p}(W^{1,\,p})$-convergence of the parabolic approximate equations, we have to make use of a weak compactness argument and a compact embedding of parabolic type.
-There, the technical assumption (\ref{Eq (Section 1): Continuous embedding on distribution}) is required in showing the boundedness of the time derivatives with respect to the $L^{p^{\prime}}(W^{-1,\,p^{\prime}})$-norm.
-This is mainly because the parabolic equation (\ref{Eq (Section 1): (1,p)-Laplace parabolic}) is treated in the classical $L^{p^{\prime}}(W^{-1,\,p^{\prime}})$-framework, which is typically used to construct a weak solution to a parabolic $p$-Laplace equation (see \cite{MR0259693}, \cite{MR1422252}).
-For this technical reason, in addition to the optimal assumption (\ref{Eq (Section 1): p-q condition}), the exponents $p$ and $q$ have to satisfy another good condition such as (\ref{Eq (Section 1): p-q condition Another}).
-Also, the condition $p>\frac{2n}{n+2}$ is carefully used to apply the Aubin--Lions lemma, which plays a crucial role in treating the external force terms.
+We conclude Section \ref{Subsect: Literature} by noting a difference between this paper and the author's previous works \cite{T-scalar}, \cite{T-system}, especially on the convergence of approximate solutions.
+To prove the strong $L^{p}$-convergence of $\nabla u_{\varepsilon}$, we have to make use of a weak compactness argument and a compact embedding for parabolic function spaces.
+There, the condition $p>p_{\mathrm c}$ is carefully used to apply the Aubin--Lions lemma, which plays a crucial role in treating the external force terms.
 Hence, our parabolic approximation arguments need some restrictions on the exponents $p$ and $q$, while \cite{T-scalar} and \cite{T-system} require no restrictive assumptions.
-Secondly, to prove parabolic local a priori estimates, we make full use of isoperimetric inequalities that do not include the time derivative $t$.
-For this reason, we often have to deal with some sliced functions with respect to the time variable.
-In particular, to deduce some estimates concerning these time-sliced functions, we have to choose test functions including step functions of $t$, which is different from \cite{T-scalar} and \cite{T-system}.
-Although our choice of test functions appears rather straightforward (see \cite{BDLS} and \cite[Chapters VIII--IX]{MR1230384}), we deduce various energy estimates by carefully using the truncation parameter $\delta$, as well as a suitable measure assumption of a sublevel or superlevel set.
+This kind of restriction strongly appears when $p\le p_{\mathrm c}$, since the compact embedding $W_{0}^{1,\,p}(\Omega)\hookrightarrow\hookrightarrow L^{2}(\Omega)$ no longer holds true.
+In particular, the Aubin--Lions lemma cannot be applied, which prevents us from dealing with any external force term (see also Remark \ref{Rmk; Subcase}).
+Although our approximation argument partly works even for $p\in(1,\,p_{\mathrm c}\rbrack$ (see \cite[Proposition 3.3]{T-subcritical} for the details), no external force term can be treated.